csev/dj4e/assn/paw_details.md

         ]
         ...

-* Edit `views.py` for the views.index as suggested in the turoail, adding these lines
+* Edit `views.py` for the views.index as suggested in the tutorial, adding these lines

         from django.views import generic